romibuzi/majordome/README.md

 This will run the Majordome process, which will crawl different AWS resources and run each of them against the rule engine to decide if the resource is valid or not.

-Majordome will save the run and its `violations` (a violation is when a resource is identified as invalid by a rule) under a small sqlite database.
+Majordome will save the run and its `violations` (a violation is when a resource is identified as invalid by a rule) under a sqlite database.

-*Note* : To be efficient, Majordome should have extensible **read** access to different AWS resources, as EC2 instances, security groups, Snapshots, Volumes, Elastic Load Balancers and so on...
+*Note* : To be efficient, Majordome should have extensible **read** access to different AWS resources like EC2 instances, security groups, Snapshots, Volumes and Elastic Load Balancers

-As for now with existing rules, this is the minimum what Majordome should have access to be working :
+This is the policies Majordome should have :
 ```json
 {
    "Version": "2012-10-17",